AlicanAkkus/Data-Class-Java/README.md

 # Data-Class-Java
-With reflection data class in Java as Scala case class
+Such as Scala case class Java Data class with reflection api

 When we print the object to output stream printed hashcode of object.
-I'm created exercise Java reflection when invoked toString() method of object.
-When invoked toString() method return all class variable name and value as String.
+I'm created exercise of Java reflection.
+When invoked toString() method return all class variable name and value pair as String.

 How use it?

 Using very easy for example;
+Override toString() method and then write it;

+@Override
+public String toString(){
+    return Stringify.toString(this);
+}

+And then you create your java bean as follow Book
 Book book = new Book("Kurk Mantolu Madonna", 2015);// name , id

-Stringify.toString(book);
+When you invoked book.toString() in anything your code you will be display as follow string;

 Above code returned String for example;